atlanhq/application-sdk/docs/README.md

 # Steps

 > [!TIP]
-> Choice of tooling, we use specific tools in this guide to streamline the process, you can use any tooling of your choice. for example: In this guide we use `poetry` to manage your python project.
+> We use specific tools in this guide to streamline the process, you can use any tooling of your choice. for example: In this guide we use `poetry` to manage your python project.

 # Table of Contents